Hackers strike again: Crypto bridge Nomad loses $200 million in free-for-all attack

 However, a tweet from Nomad suggested some of the funds might be in the care of “white hat” do-gooders, i.e., hackers who withdrew the coins in order to safeguard them once the “black hat” theft was underway.

 The attack was the third major hack this year of a so-called crypto “bridge,” a class of crypto services that has been particularly vulnerable.
 According to blockchain analytics firm Elliptic, more than $1 billion has been stolen from bridges in 2022—including $600 million in March from the Ronin bridge, which powers the popular Axie Infinity computer game.
 (That hack, the largest to date, has since been attributed to the state of North Korea.)
-Before that, the Solana-based Wormhole bridge was robbed of $300 million.
+Months before that, the Solana-based Wormhole bridge was robbed of $300 million.

-The apparent weakness of bridges, which allow users to swap assets from one blockchain to another—and which are crucial to achieving “interoperability” in Web3, referring to a future where users can frictionlessly transfer digital assets from one metaverse to another—presents a looming challenge on the path to a DeFi world.
+A growing awareness of the weaknesses of bridges, which allow users to swap assets from one blockchain to another—and which are crucial to achieving “interoperability” in Web3, referring to a future where users can frictionlessly transfer digital assets from one metaverse to another—looms large on the path to a DeFi world.
 The attack on Nomad now heightens those worries.

 Before the hack, Nomad had sold investors, including heavyweights like Coinbase Ventures and OpenSea, on a vision of a “security-first” cross-chain protocol.
 Days ago, it raised $22 million in seed capital.